mpv-player/mpv/DOCS/man/options.rst

     Note that disabling the preprocessing does not affect any filtering done by the OS/driver before these events are delivered to mpv, if any.

+    This defaults to no for images to allow dialog panning when the touchpad is bound to pan commands.

 ``--input-right-alt-gr=<yes|no>``
     (macOS and Windows only)